 SQL MONTH Function is one of the Date and Time Function, which will return an integer that represents the month part of a specified date.
 The basic syntax of the MONTH Function in SQL Server is as follows:

 For this Month Function example, we are going to use the below-shown data

 In this Month example, we will show you the possible ways to use the Month function

 -- Example for SQL MONTH Function -- Testing Month Function with Random Date SELECT MONTH('07-19-2004') AS [Day Example] -- Testing Month Function with Random Date and Time SELECT MONTH('2015-11-24 12:29:44.513') AS [Day Example] -- Testing Month Function with Todays Date SELECT MONTH(GETDATE()) AS [Todays Date]

-In this example, we are going to return the Month numbers from Hire Date in Employee table.
-To achieve this, we are using both the DATEPART Function, and Month function.
-This explains that, you can get the month number using both these functions.
+In this case, we are going to return the Month numbers from Hire Date in Employee table.
+To achieve this, we are using both the DATEPART Function and Month function.
+It demonstrates that you can get the month number using both these functions.

 -- Example for SQL MONTH Function USE [SQL Tutorial] GO SELECT [EmpID] ,[FirstName] + ' '+ [LastName] AS [Full Name] ,[Occupation] ,[YearlyIncome] ,[HireDate] ,MONTH([HireDate]) AS [Month Number] ,DATEPART(month, [HireDate]) AS [This Month From DatePart] FROM [Employee]

-From the above screenshot, you can observe that, the DATEPART function, and Month function are returning the same result.
-Remember, before 2012 people used the DATEPART function to extract the Month Number but in SQL Server 2012, Microsoft introduced this Month function.
+From the above image, you can see that the DATEPART function, and Month function are returning the same month result.
+Remember, before 2012 people used the DATEPART function to extract the Month Number.